Review of Pushing Ice (2005)

 The three parts of this novel are almost a trilogy of short novels, mercifully compressed.
 The first suggests something like Alien (1979): A partly working-class crew in space gets sent on a mission way beyond what they signed up for and the corporation that sent them betrays them in a sneaky and murderous way that makes everybody paranoid.
 That’s the best part of the novel; every bad detail of that part is setup for the rest.
 The second part is an inferior Red Mars (1992) with implausible spitefulness and incompetence in place of ideological differences.
 The third part is Ringworld-esque space opera at Kardashev Type III scale in “extreme deep time”.

-It’s not hard science fiction, veering gradually into Clarke’s-third-law territory and almost literal deus ex machina.
+Like the similar Eon (1985), it’s not hard science fiction, veering gradually into Clarke’s-third-law territory and almost literal deus ex machina.
 As extrapolations go, it’s optimistic for the near term.
 As of 2020, ITER is expected to generate power for the first time in about 2040, and Pushing Ice has massive, 100+ crew spacefaring operations with tokamak drives just 17 years later, for ice.
 The cultural extrapolations, similarly, are not great, mainly just jokes about things like Finding Nemo (2003) from the intended reader’s time.

-While the psychology is implausible, that’s not for a lack of trying.
-Reynolds’s understated feminism and Heinlein-esque cosmopolitanism show a more open and informed mind than Lucifer’s Hammer (1977).
+While Reynolds’ psychology is implausible, that’s not for a lack of trying.
+Reynolds’s understated feminism and Heinlein-esque cosmopolitanism show a more open and informed mind than Lucifer’s Hammer (1977) or Eon.
 There is a deep psychological impetus that drives Lind to be so weirdly suited to leadership: It’s the lack of closure in her romance with Garrison, a character who appears only in fragmentary flashbacks.
 However, when Lind does eventually receive that closure, it neither changes her, nor produces a meaningful parallel with her own activities in falsification of historical data.
 If her lock of hair in Garrison’s hand is supposed to be yet another lie to stave off Lovecraftian cosmicism, that never becomes clear.
 It is narcissism, the opposite of cosmicism, that wins in the end: Lind feels reassured and lives forever as a saviour, Jesus-like in her sacrifice and resurrection from the last few ass-pulls.
 Better choices here would have made the book great.